 We need over 300 dedicated volunteers to help make First Night Raleigh possible every year!
 Read the volunteer job descriptions listed below.
 We need assistance all day and all night on New Year’s Eve to make First Night happen.
 Every volunteer who commits at least 2.5 hours to WRAL First Night Raleigh will receive a FREE WRAL First Night Raleigh 2019 Volunteer Admission Pass to enjoy the festival following your volunteer shift.

-If you have questions about volunteering, email our volunteer coordinator at email@example.com.
+If you have questions about volunteering, email our volunteer coordinator by filling out the form below.

 *NEW* Deputy Site Manager (must be pre-approved)